 On application, parents must indicate that their child has permission to study in the UK.
-Non-UK/EEA Nationals should provide a copy of the applicant's passport page to show their current status and the dates of study and expiry of study.
+Non-UK/Irish/EEA Nationals should provide a copy of the applicant's passport page to show their current status, along with a visa or residency permit and the dates of study and expiry of study.

-From the beginning of the first day on which the school has agreed or been informed that the student will attend the school, an entry will be made in the school's admissions register in line with the Education (Pupil Registration) [England] Regulations 2006.
+From the beginning of the first day on which the School has agreed or been informed that the student will attend the School, an entry will be made in the School's admissions register in line with the Education (Pupil Registration) [England] Regulations 2006.
 The inclusion /deletion from the register is done according to the Education (Pupil Registration) [England] Regulations 2006.